NinthTechMC/PistonAndObserver/README.md

 in later versions.
 Every such modification has a config that you can turn off if it causes conflicts with other mods.

-- BlockDoor: opening/closing doors notify observers looking at both door blocks
+- Doors opening/closing notify observers looking at both door blocks
-- **TODO** Snow on grass
+- Grass blocks changing between snowed and non-snowed state
 - **TODO** Note/instrument/powered state change for Note Blocks
 - **TODO** Locked state changes for powered Repeaters